 The spiritual life of the campus is influenced by our heritage as a non-denominational Christian institution, and our weekly chapel and vespers services reflect that tradition.
 We are open to a broad exploration of each individual's spiritual journey, and an emphasis is placed on tolerance and understanding within the context of that journey.
 Students of any faith are welcome.

-With its quiet serenity and beautiful windows, The William Spencer Boyd Chapel has long been a favorable spot on campus.
-Monday and Thursday chapel services and Sunday chapel or vespers services make it a place where the entire campus community comes together to worship.
+With its quiet serenity and beautiful windows, The William Spencer Boyd Chapel has long been a beloved spot on campus.
+The doors of Boyd Chapel are always open.

 All Asheville School seniors address the entire school community on a topic of importance to them during their Senior Talk.
 Student speakers plan the entire service for the day, including the music selection and any readings.
 Seniors may choose to speak in Boyd Chapel or Graham Theater.

 At a time when much of the world is torn by conflict related to religious affiliation, it is important to educate and to expose students to the major religions of the world.
 Throughout the year, the school community observes major holy days of various world religions.
 Invited speakers raise issues relevant to our students' understanding of themselves and the world around them.
 Most often these observances take place at convocation during the week.

 Gus Schill studied at Reformed Theological Seminary in Charlotte, NC (Doctor of Ministry), Reformed Theological Seminary in Jackson, MS (Master of Divinity), at Northwest Missouri State University in Maryville, MO (MS in Education HPER), and at Wartburg College in Waverly, IA (BS in Secondary Education in Social Studies).